 The plan would behave like a 401(k) or 403(b) allowing employees to contribute to their own separate account and giving them full responsibility for selecting investments.
 The money can grow through additional contributions and investment performance.
 Accounts will be portable and remain with the worker at all times.
 Employers would process payments to the third-party private administrator through their existing payroll system.

-Seattle has a 41 percent access rate to retirement savings; and people of color are disproportionately impacted by this lack access — largely Latinx workers.
+Seattle has a 41 percent access rate to retirement savings; and people of color are disproportionately impacted by this lack of access — largely Latinx workers.

 The branches to receive the most funding increases under Burgess’ proposal are Seattle City Light (up approximately $50 million), Personnel Compensation and Trust Funds (up approximately $20 million), and the Human Services Department (up approximately $10 million).